Where to Walk and Not Walk the Great Wall of China

 A Freezing Cold Night at Jiankou … but the alcohol helped.

-The large dining area also had no doors so this resulted in some Chinese white liquor materializing to warm the bodies along with the beers after our sumptuous Chinese dishes for the evening meal.
+The large dining area also had no doors.
+Luckily, some Chinese white liquor materialised to warm the bodies after our sumptuous Chinese dishes for the evening meal.

 Bus at a rural homestay

-Luckily Terry had spied an oil column heater so secretly led it out the door and carried it up the flight of stairs to our room.
-Even the owner’s little dog started to follow him as he was obviously cold as well.
+Luckily, Terry had spied an oil column heater, so they secretly led it out the door and carried it up the stairs to our room.
+Even the owner’s little dog started to follow him as he was cold.

 The bedroom became so toasty and warm later in the evening.
-There were electric blankets on the bed as we discovered, so we encourage the American girls to use them.
-Only because they saw the heater going past their room to ours.
+We discovered that there were electric blankets on the bed, so we encouraged the American girls to use them only because they saw the heater going past their room to ours.

 Walking the Wild Great Wall of China at Jiankou

-Homestay breakfast provided morning was definitely odd with a plate of round wine biscuits, two chopped up bananas, some apple pieces and puff rice biscuits.
+Our homestay breakfast was odd.
+It consisted of a plate of round wine biscuits, two chopped-up bananas, some apple pieces, and puff rice biscuits.

-Thankfully the cold fried egg (a staple item in Asia) appeared along with some fried rice and a vegetable pancake.
+Thankfully, the cold fried egg (a staple item in Asia), fried rice, and a vegetable pancake appeared.

-The climb up took us through the bush, clambering at times over rocks and trees roots as we ascended the half hour to the wall.
-Here we encountered once again amazing views of the valley, and the wall itself.
+The climb up took us through the bush, clambering at times over rocks and tree roots as we ascended the half-hour to the wall.
+Here, we again encountered amazing views of the valley and the wall.

-Mr Chow, our host accompanied the group on the trek wearing his suit jacket and soft shoes along with his pack of cigarettes.
+Our host, Mr Chow, accompanied the group on the trek, wearing a suit jacket, soft shoes, and a pack of cigarettes.

 A man leading as group of trampers